 New York’s law gave a monopoly to operate steamboat transportation along the Hudson River to certain licensed individuals granted solely by New York state.
 As the Hudson River bisected multiple states (New York and New Jersey) this NY law was in direct conflict with the Federal Coasting Act of 1793.

 Chief Justice John Marshall and a unanimous Supreme Court agreed with Webster’s arguments and ruled in favor of Gibbons.
-Gibbons v.
-Ogden is considered a landmark decision as it was the first commercial case brought before the Supreme Court.1
+Historians consider Gibbons v.
+Ogden to be a landmark decision as it was the first commercial case brought before the Supreme Court.1

 In Marshall’s written opinion the federal government had exclusive power over interstate commerce and declared New York’s law granting a monopoly to be unconstitutional.
-Gibbons would be allowed to resume his steamboat route.
+Gibbons could resume his steamboat route.

 While interpreting the law the Supreme Court established a broad interpretation of the Commerce Clause in the US Constitution (Article I Section 8).
 Marshall opined that the word commerce did not simply stop at mere articles of trade but meant “intercourse” between states, which included navigation.2